kuhnrl30/kuhnrl30.github.io/Resume/index.md

 **Quest Diagnostics Inc** Madison, NJ November 2013 to Present
 Building financial models to evaluate deals and ensure they are profitable.

-- Developed a database application to manage current health plan negotiations.
+- **Developed a database application** to manage current health plan negotiations.
 Result: The application eliminates 4 hours of manual reporting effort each month through automation and enables ad-hoc analyses by putting the information at the analyst’s fingertips.
-- Interviewed multiple finance groups as part of the Financial Modeling Project.
-Summarized the key similarities and differences in modeling approaches and identified best practices.
-When completed, the resulting recommendations will drive consistency across the organization.
-- Refreshed the cost data used to build financial models by deconstructing the prior model and coordinating with a cross-functional team to understand changes in the organization’s cost structure.
+- Refreshed the cost data used to build financial models by deconstructing the prior model and **coordinating with a cross-functional team** to understand changes in the organization’s cost structure.
 Result: Health plan deal will be based on the most current and accurate information.
 - Performed analytics on company-wide revenue write-offs for indigent patients and reported the result to internal audit.
 Result: The analysis was used to plan a 2-part audit of controls around the write-offs.
-Invited to provide data systems and analytics support for this audit.
+Invited to **provide data systems and analytics support** for this audit.
+- Interviewed multiple finance groups as part of a project for the CFO.
+Summarized the key similarities and differences in modeling approaches across finance groups and identified best practices.
+When completed, the resulting **recommendations will drive consistency** across the organization.

 ###INTERNAL AUDIT EXPERIENCE
 **Quest Diagnostics Inc** Lyndhurst, NJ November 2013 to December, 2015